 There are 4 room categories.
 All are similarly decorated and the Standard and Superior Rooms are the same size, but the Standard Rooms have their tubs in the bedroom.
 Then there are 3 enormous duplex Suites with an upstairs sitting area, but as the communal areas are so lovely we don't think it's worth upgrading.
 Families can book Family Rooms, essentially 2 inter-connecting Superior Rooms which can be set up in various configurations (e.g. 2 doubles and a bunk bed, 1 double and 3 singles etc).

 In the 3 larger room categories you can enjoy the view from the large tub as their bathrooms have small windows onto the bedroom (though you can close the wooden Venetian blind for privacy).
-All rooms have a powerful rain shower ensconced behind a beautiful frosted glass door etched with the image of a tree, plus pebble door handles and lots of lovely L’Occitane lotions and potions.
+All rooms have a powerful rain shower ensconced behind a beautiful frosted glass door etched with the image of a tree, plus pebble door handles and lots of lovely Austral Organics (a local company) lotions and potions.

 The dining area is part of the main open-plan space, where acres of glass give a sense of space and light and put the focus firmly on the views.
-If you've booked a package, all meals and most drinks are included; if you've booked on a B&B basis, you just get breakfast but can opt in for the set lunch and dinner menus for an extra cost.
-Served from 7.30-10am, breakfast is a feast of fresh juices (try the chirimoya or custard apple - delicious), fruit, pastries, freshly baked bread, homemade conserves, cold cuts, and eggs cooked to order.
+We'd suggest booking a package, as all meals and most drinks are included; otherwise the costs will start mounting.
+Breakfast is a feast of fresh juices (try the chirimoya or custard apple - delicious), fruit, pastries, freshly baked bread, homemade conserves, cold cuts, and eggs cooked to order.